baconpaul/six-sines/doc/design.md

 Saturday
 + typeins
 - preset save/restore
+- param split for voices and base/top
-- sort params more natrually
++ sort params more natrually
 - envelope power for subs
 - temposync lfo
 - restore rm with each matrix node having a to-rm-or-to-fm option